 The Mayor’s Vision for Cycling, published in March 2013, announced a new network of 'Quietways'; a network of radial and orbital cycle routes throughout London.
-These routes are designed to link key destinations, and will follow direct back-street routes, go through parks, along waterways or tree-lined streets.
+These routes are meant to link key destinations, and follow direct routes, along back-streets, through parks and/or along waterways.

 The routes aim to overcome barriers to cycling, targeting less confident cyclists who want to use low-traffic routes, while also providing for existing cyclists who want to travel at a more gentle pace.
-Each Quietway should provide a continuous route for cyclists and every London borough will benefit from the programme.
-This network will complement other cycling initiatives such as the Central London Cycling Grid, Cycle Superhighways and mini-Hollands.
-The programme has funding of £123m till 2022).
+The Quietway network is directly linked to the Central London Cycling Grid, which is its central London equivalent and Quietways provide links between, to and from Cycle Superhighways and mini-Hollands.
+The programme has funding of £123m till 2022.

-- In December 2014, the Mayor and Transport for London confirmed that London's first Quietways will open in May 2015.
-Sustrans has been awarded the contract to help deliver the first Quietways, which it is hoped will give cyclists a direct, pleasant, back-street alternative to busy main roads.
-Construction is about to start on the first two routes, which will run from central London to Greenwich and Hackney, with a later extension to Walthamstow.
+In December 2014, the Mayor and Transport for London confirmed London's first Quietways for opening in May 2015.
+Sustrans was awarded the contract to deliver the first Quietways.
+The first two routes, run from central London to Greenwich and Walthamstow are now substantially complete.

 In his Vision the Mayor declared that Quietways would be: